 When it comes to choosing a good name for your horse it can be difficult to know where to start, sometimes the horse will dictate the name (whether it’s their color, personality, or breeding) but other times it can be much harder to think of the right name which is why I thought this list of the most popular names would be helpful.
-I’ve grouped each list to make it easier to find the perfect name for your four-legged friend, you could even combine to names together to come up with a unique combination.
+I’ve grouped each list to make it easier to find the perfect name for your four-legged friend, you could even combine two names together to come up with a unique combination.

 How to choose your horses name

 Everybody has their own way of name their horse(s), some will choose it based on the horse’s parentage or breed while others will wait to see what sort of personality the horse has before deciding on a name.
 However, you choose your horse’s name you want one that fits your horse perfectly, one that sums him up completely and says everything you want people to know about him.

 The most popular horse names

-Horse Clicks (the leading online marketplace) added up all of the 15,000+ adverts on their site into to find out what the most popular names where.
+Horse Clicks (the leading online marketplace) added up all of the 15,000+ adverts on their site to find out what the most popular names were.
 It took them a while but they eventually came up with a list of the top 20 most popular horse names.
 In order of popularity the names are: